10.99 FLAT RATE SHIPPING

 Featured bean: Cannellini

-Other beans to try: Alubia, Flageolet, Baby Butter, Classic Flat White
+Other beans to try: Alubia, Flageolet, Baby Butter, Cassoulet

 Cook the sausage: Heat 1 tbsp oil in a large skillet over medium.
 Crumble sausage into the skillet, using a spoon to break it into small pieces.
 Cook until starting to brown and cooked through, stirring occasionally, 8 minutes.
 Remove with a slotted spoon.